Razat94/learn/PowerBI/README-PowerBI.md

 		Ultimately, its used to organize your data since it's a design for that structure.

 		It consists of:
-			One Central Fact table — contains RAW transactional data (e.g., sales, revenue, quantities).
+			One Central Fact table — contains measurable RAW transactional data (e.g., sales, revenue, quantities).
-				The CENTER event that contains measurable quantitative data.
+				The CENTER event that contains quantitative data.
+				In Star Schema, we should only have one FACT table of ONE object
+					Note: This is not a hard rule; we can have multiple tables e.g. Fact Tables of in-person vs online Sales.
-				In Star Schema, we should only have one FACT table of ONE object The fact table dimension key column stores duplicate values, so it is 'many' side of 1-Many.
+				The fact table dimension key column stores duplicate values, so it is 'many' side of 1-Many.
 			Multiple Dimension tables — The Points of the Star; describe the "who, what, when, where" of the facts.
 				MAY SEEM RELEVANT OR NOT.
 				Can be thought of as lookup tables.
 				For instance, knowing someones salary may not be important.

+		Remember: The overall layout looks like a star 🌟 — The Fact table is in the center and Dimensions are around it.

-		Fact table rows relate to dimension table rows via keys, just like key relationships in a database.
+		Fact table relate to dimension table via keys, just like key relationships in a database.
 			A fact table dimension key column is expected to store duplicate values, so must be the 'many' side Dimension tables have a unique key column that forms the 'one' side.

-		Remember: The overall layout looks like a star 🌟 — The Fact table is in the center and Dimensions are around it.

 		In database lingo:
 			DimCustomer[CustomerID] is a Primary Key - No two identical rows!
 			All values in CustomerID are unique → Valid primary key.

-			The tables are basically =vlookup "keys" when thinking in terms of excel correct?
+	- (Optional More practice) -
+	Optional Excercise #1:
+	Import "MyFootprintSports.xlsx" to form 1xmany cardiniality.
+			- Discuss how Products & Employee tables connect to the Sales Orders

+	Optional Excercise #2:
+	Delete prev table & now import "Bonus Example 1 Sales Data"

+-- Final Subsection: Forming relationships across different sources --

+	Task: Import Leaps&Bounds spreadsheet & database.

+	1. Form Relationships in Model View
+	When importing data from different sources (in this case, a spreadsheet and a database), use Model View to create relationships.
+In this example, we will relate:

+		[AgentInfo].Agent# 		-> [Bookings].Agent#
+		[Destinations1].Destination# 	-> [Bookings].Destination#

+	2. Once relations are created, we can create visuals:
+		- Build a chart showing total sales by agent.
+		- Add two card visualizations: one for NAME and one for AMOUNT.

+		Remember: A card visualization shows a single data point.
+		By default, the card displays the first value alphabetically (e.g., Carol Cox will appear first), but you can change it to “Count (Distinct)” to see the total number of unique agents.

+		Student Comment:	I love Cards!
+Favorite viz tool in PBI!

+	- (Optional Q's) -

 	-- Q1: --
 	Q: You have designed a star schema to simplify your data.